CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/pcluster/demo-cluster.md

-# Introductory Tutorial
+# Build a Demo ParallelCluster

 Step by Step Instructions to Build a Demo ParallelCluster.

-The goal is for users to get started and make sure they can spin up a node, launch the pcluster and terminate it.

-## Establish Identity and Permissions
+Establish Identity and Permissions

 AWS Identity and Access Management Roles
 Requires the user to have AWS Identity and Access Management roles in AWS ParallelCluster